X the Unknown: Production

 The film was originally intended by Hammer to be a sequel to the previous year's successful The Quatermass Xperiment, but writer Nigel Kneale refused permission for the character of Bernard Quatermass to be used.

 The original director of the film was supposed to be Joseph Losey, working under the name Joseph Walton – Losey was an American director who had moved to the UK after being placed on the Hollywood blacklist.
 Although Losey did begin pre-production on the film (casting the actors and building a number of sets), he was early on replaced by Leslie Norman purportedly due to illness.
-It is said the true story is that Dean Jagger refused to work with Losey because of his blacklisting.
+However, multiple sources claim that the real reason was that Dean Jagger refused to work with Losey because of his blacklisting.
+Losey would later direct The Damned (1962) for Hammer.

 Norman was borrowed from Ealing.
 He had just made his directorial debut with The Night My Number Came Up (1955).
 He later said "I hated working at Hammer ... because I never got on with [Producer] Anthony Hinds."
 Cameraman Len Harris said none of the cast or crew liked working with Norman, because he was harsh with everyone (using abusive language) and always complaining.

+The film's special effects were handled by Les Bowie and Jack Curtis, Bernard Robinson and Jimmy Sangster were production designers, Chris Sutton was assistant director and Phil Leakey did makeup.

 Filming took place at Bray Studios in Berkshire, the Beaconsfield Gravel Pits and Gerrard's Cross.
 Half the film's budget was provided by Sol Lesser, a producer for RKO Pictures.
 This amount, $30,000, went towards the salary for Dean Jagger.
 Nonetheless, the American distribution deal between Hammer and RKO fell through due to the latter company's pending demise, and the film was eventually distributed in the U.S. by Warner Bros.
+Pictures.